dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Everyone has been made for some particular work, and the desire for that work has been put in every heart.
+> All achievements, all earned riches, have their beginning in an idea.
-> - Rumi
+> - Napoleon Hill